Waboodoo/HTTP-Shortcuts/docs/faq.md

 ## Something's not working with my requests.
 Can I get more detailed information for debugging?
 One way to get more information about the request and the response is by opening the *Reponse Handling* section when editing a shortcut and changing the *Display Type* to *Window* and then ticking the *Show Meta Information* checkbox.
 This will display the full response in a window, along with all response headers and some additional meta information.

-In addition, there is the option to use [Stetho](https://github.com/facebook/stetho), which means you can debug the internal state and the network requests that are sent by following these steps:
-1. Connect your phone to a PC with a USB cable
-2. Open the app on the phone
-3. Open Chrome on the PC
-4. Go to chrome://inspect
-5. Click the *inspect* button below "HTTP Shortcuts (powered by Stetho)"

 ## What about voice recognition?

 There is currently no support for voice recognition in HTTP Shortcuts, with the exception of a very basic and experimental feature.
 Try "OK Google, search [Name of Shortcut] in HTTP Shortcuts".